rkreutz/openhaystack-ios/README.md

 - Xcode 15.2 or later.
 - Proxy server to fetch records from (refer to [rkreutz/openhaystack-server](https://github.com/rkreutz/openhaystack-server)).
   - An AppleID with SMS enabled, to configure the proxy server.

+## Limitations

+- This project does not support accessories that use key derivation, which is supported by the original OpenHaystack app.
+If you try to import a `.plist` containing an accessory with derivation, that accessory will be filtered out.
+- The app requires access to the proxy server to fetch location records.